 7. National Menorah

-TIP: Tickets to the lighting ceremony are free, but may be limited in 2022.
+TIP: Tickets to the lighting ceremony are free but limited.
+Follow the link to request a ticket.

-TIP: The market is located at 8th and F Street NW, close to the Gallery Place metro stop.
+TIP: The DowntownDC Holiday Market is located at 8th and F Street NW, close to the Gallery Place metro stop.
+Need a break from the crowds?
+Until 7:00 pm, relax in the peaceful courtyard of the National Portrait Gallery.

 9. Zoo Lights at the National Zoo

-Holiday lights, animals at night, tubing runs and choo-choo fun are all part of Zoo Lights at the National Zoo.
-This annual DC holiday extravaganza features more than 500,000 environmentally-friendly LED lights that transform the Zoo into a winter wonderland.
+Zoo Lights at the National Zoo is an annual DC holiday extravaganza that features more than 500,000 environmentally friendly LED lights that transform the Zoo into a winter wonderland.
 ZooLights includes live music performances, tasty winter treats, and plenty of opportunities for holiday shopping.
+The event used to be free but Zoo Lights tickets are now $6 per person.

-TIP: Admission and shuttle buses from Woodley Park metro are free, but there is a fee for parking and some optional activities.
+TIP: Admission and shuttle buses from Woodley Park metro are free, but there is a $30 fee for on-site parking.

 10. Skating at the National Sculpture Garden